The Wisconsin Veterans Museum presents the new art exhibit,

 IN MY SPARE MOMENTS: THE ART OF HAROLD F. SCHMITZ

-NEW EXHIBIT NOW OPEN UNTIL SUMMER 2020
+THE TEMPORARY EXHIBIT IS OPEN UNTIL SUMMER 2020

 In 1937, Harold F. Schmitz earned a degree in advertising design from the Layton School of Art in Milwaukee.
 The Hammersmith-Kortmeyer Company hired him for an entry-level position.
 With the beginning of WWII, Harold was drafted in 1942 and handpicked for the role of map maker with the 955th Topographic Engineer Company.